 Zetech University conferred the varsity’s first group of Degree students, following the receipt of the award letter of interim authority to operate as university in 2014, at a graduation ceremony held at the university main campus.

-This year’s ceremony, where 2481 students graduated after successfully competing courses in ICT, engineering, business, media and communication, hospitality and tourism, and development studies, focused on the impact of academic excellence on leadership and development.
+This year’s ceremony, where 2481 students graduated after successfully competing courses in ICT, engineering, business, development studies, media and communication, hospitality and tourism, focused on the impact of academic excellence on leadership and development.

 During the ceremony, the University Chancellor Prof. Susan Alfano Nkinyangi encouraged the graduates to use the knowledge gained to create a better world, highlighting the university’s commitment to putting up additional infrastructure projects to enhance students’ experience,

-In this line, the institution has embarked on the addition of two Degree programmes set to be launched next year, following approval by the Commission for University Education.
+As the graduates are released to the market place, the institution has embarked on the addition of two Degree programmes set to be launched next year, following approval from the Commission for University Education.

-Over the years, the varsity has grown its undergraduate student base, boosted by the government’s 2016 move to have private universities admit students through KUCCPS; 470 students were placed in 2016 while 635 students were placed at the university this year, through the initiative.
+Over the years, the varsity has grown its undergraduate student base, boosted by the government of Kenya’s 2016 move to have private universities admit students through the Kenya University and Colleges Central Placement Service (KUCCPS); 470 students were placed in 2016 while 635 students were placed at the university this year, through the initiative.